qunfengdong/MicroGMT/README.md

-# MicroGMT: Microbial Genomics Mtation Tracker
+# MicroGMT: Microbial Genomics Mutation Tracker
 A mutation tracker for SARS-CoV-2 and other microbial genome sequences

 ## Updates